 three competitions each year competing in jazz, tap, modern, and lyrical.

 Q: Are parents allowed to watch class?

 A: Visitors who watch class tend to be a distraction to the dancers, especially children under age 7.
-We do, TYPICALLY, have two scheduled visitation weeks during the year - one at Christmas and one at the end of the year.
-Sadly, we are not able to host these visitations this year.
+We typically have two scheduled visitation weeks during the year - one at Christmas and one at the end of the year.

 Ms. Meneer has been blessed with the ability to inspire hundreds of children each year to get up on the stage and perform in front of huge audiences.
 There is a special place in her heart for the preschoolers and she loves to sprinkle as many little ones into the BTO professional productions as the ballet can possibly handle.
 All children seen in Ballet Theatre of Ohio's NUTCRACKER at the Akron Civic Theatre are students at Ms. Meneer's School.
 Her school is best noted for its professional flair.
 Not only do children learn how to dance and choreograph, but they learn how to care for their body and prevent injuries, Every class, rehearsal and school performance, as well as professional performance, has Ms. Meneer's mark of excellence.
 There truly is a difference.

 Discipline plays a key factor in the training at the Meneer school.
 Ms. Meneer has surrounded herself with the best teaching staff possible.
 Students learn discipline, how to focus and how to work hard while never giving up.
 These qualities will follow a child into their adult lives.
 Dancers are taught to pay attention to how the body works, why the body works, how to improve it and how to avoid injury.
 Meneer believes that it is important to train the whole body, mind and spirit, not just to teach a dance routine.
 Dancers who stay in the program for a significant number of years generally have a higher level of focus, better self-esteem and a better work ethic than other children their age.